kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# Framework-Owned Mechanics and External Technology Should Be Treated Differently
+## Framework-Owned Mechanics and External Technology Should Be Treated Differently { #framework-owned-mechanics }

 A useful decision rule is: